 During lab exercises different visualization solutions are presented with a special focus on numerical methods implemented in Python, parallel programming in CUDA and shader programming in GLSL.

-Materials for the lecture are exclusively the lecture slides and research papers that will be disrtributed on the lecture.
+There is no textbook for the course.
+Materials for the lecture are exclusively the lecture slides and research papers that will be disrtributed in the individual lectures as reading exercises.
 Therefore it is essential to attend possibly every lecture!

 responsible teacher and lecturer -